 2. They offer a new outlook.

 Interns bring creativity, innovation and new ideas to the table, and this is something companies should definitely take advantage of when hiring an intern.
-Sometimes getting the perspective of someone righ out of school with no prior experience can be refreshing.
+Sometimes getting the perspective of someone right out of school with no prior experience can be refreshing.
 They’re likely to be objective and not have any bias.
 Giving interns the chance to share their opinions can enhance a fresh perspective for your company and give the confidence that they’ll need to further their careers.

 3. They are tech-savvy.